UMNLibraries/npsers/README.md

-# NPSERS Get all the NPS Employees!
+# NPSERS: Get all the NPS Employees!

 A very simple library to iterate through employees contained within the [National Park Service Directory](https://www.nps.gov/directory/).
 This library parses successive HTML pages (with nokogiri) and extracts employee data.
 Employee data is then